- Preparation to proceed with Joint Petition divorce (both agreed mutually to divorce)

-Divorce Procedures in Malaysia
+Divorce Procedures In Malaysia

 Yes.
 However, you can also get divorced if you can show to the High Court that there is an "exceptional circumstance or hardship" suffered even your marriage is less than 2 years.
+For example, if you can prove that spouse is violent and abusive.

 Yes.
 You can seek for maintenance from your husband in your divorce petition.